nivoragit/vscode-authord/README.md

 # Authord VS Code Extension

-Authord brings documentation-as-code to VS Code, enabling a structured and efficient workflow for managing technical documentation alongside your code.
+Authord _(pronounced "Author-ed")_ brings documentation-as-code to VS Code, enabling a structured and efficient workflow for managing technical documentation alongside your code.
 It offers powerful features similar to JetBrains Writerside, tailored specifically for VS Code users.

 ## Features